nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

   * We won't be reading well on any level.
 Nether superficial nor analytical.
   * We will miss out the chance of reading the whole book and at least benefiting from the what we DO understand.

 _Remember how we read Smith's The Wealth of Nations.
 We underlined, looked things up, and were never able to complete it.
 We put it aside.
-If we had known how to read superficially, we would have completed it and benefitted much more from it._
+If we had known how to read superficially, we would have completed it and benefited much more from it._

-Note: this does not mean read quickly and uncomprehensibly.
+Note: this does not mean read quickly and incomprehensibly.
 No, it's an activity with a goal of answering the first of the four basic questions.

 ## Analytical Reading[^6]